“The performer, out there, takes a risk. It’s a lonely place. But it’s a fascinating, lonely place.”

 Rounding out the decade, Inside Story (1987) and Bulletproof Heart (1989) followed on EMI/Capitol, but without the irreplaceable Island team steadying the waters you could say the material was far from perfect (for everyone).

-Produced by Chic mainstay Nile Rodgers, Inside Story was Grace Jones’s first LP for EMI Manhattan Records and explores various music genres of pop, elements of jazz, gospel and even choir sounds, featuring the exhilarating hit single I’m Not Perfect (But I’m Perfect For You).
+Produced by Chic mainstay Nile Rodgers, Inside Story was Grace Jones’s first LP for EMI Manhattan Records and explores various music genres of pop, elements of jazz, gospel and even choir sounds, featuring the beguiling, exhilarating hit single I’m Not Perfect (But I’m Perfect For You).

 Rodgers’ pop instinct naturally draws the album into a more straightforward commercial territory – from the upbeat synth-led Chan Hitchhikes To Shanghai to the sultry soul of Victor Should Have Been A Jazz Musician.
 Crush merely seems like getting some value out of a rhyming dictionary, while the rather slight Hollywood Liar is saved by Grace’s committed vocal performance.
 Meanwhile, Rodgers smooths off all of her rough edges for the easygoing Barefoot In Beverly Hills.